dbotx/dbot-mcp-servers/conditional-order-mcp-server/README.md

 ### get_user_wallets

-Query user's wallets for a specific chain type.
+Query user wallet IDs and addresses for a specific chain type.
 If no type is specified, it will query all types (solana and evm).
+This provides essential wallet information for trading operations, not balance data.

 **Parameters:**
 - `type` (string, optional): Chain type to query (solana/evm).
 If not specified, queries all types.
 - `page` (number, optional): Page number, defaults to 0.
 - `size` (number, optional): Number of results per page, defaults to 20.

+**Returns:** Wallet ID, name, type, and address for each wallet.

 ### get_token_security_info

-Get token security information and pool safety details. **Important: This tool should be called before making any trading transactions to check token security factors.**
+Get comprehensive token security and market analysis. **Important: This tool should be called before making any trading transactions to check token security factors and market conditions.**

 **Parameters:**
 - `chain` (string, optional): Chain name, defaults to 'solana'.